 Is Abrome a better alternative for my child?

 We believe that Abrome is a clearly superior alternative for virtually every young person relative to traditional schooling.
 But, because each young person is different, we may not be the best alternative education option for every one of them.
 Fortunately, there is a growing number of alternative schools in the Austin area that may fit the unique needs of your children.
-Please read everything on the Abrome website before applying.
-You should start with the page, Is Abrome right for you?
+Please read everything on the Abrome website before applying, starting with the page, Is Abrome right for you?